LlmDl/SponsorPlugins/TownyCaptureSites.md

-    regenerate - Uses the snapshot to regenerate a CaptureSite at your location. rewardmoney {amount} - Used to set how much money is awarded on a per-site basis. removecooldown - Removes the after-battle cooldown on a CaptureSite at your location. removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location.
+    regenerate - Uses the snapshot to regenerate a CaptureSite at your location. rewardmoney {amount} - Used to set how much money is awarded on a per-site basis. removecooldown - Removes the after-battle cooldown on a CaptureSite at your location. removealldefenders - Stops any active battles and removes the defenders, in all CaptureSites on the server. removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location.